 - Butter a 9- to 10-inch spring form pan and line the bottom with parchment paper.

 - Take out your chilled almond paste and grate on a grater with large holes.
 Combine the grated almond paste with the sugar and salt in a large bowl.
-Mix until the almond paste is finely broken up.
+Mix until the almond paste is broken up into fine crumbs.
 You can use a whisk or a hand mixer fitted with a whisk.
-A stand mixer fitter with a whisk or a paddle attachment will work as well.
+A stand mixer fitted with a whisk or a paddle attachment will work as well.

 - Add the melted butter, almond extract, and lemon zest, and continue mixing until smooth.
 Add the eggs, one at a time, and mix until they are well incorporated.